How to spawn a vehicle

 Watch Wrel’s Skyguard video review.
 It was made before Engagement Radar was available, which is a mandatory certification for a Skyguard Lightning.

 Engagement Radar – a utility slot, autospots enemy aircraft within hundreds of meters, and even shows direction to them if they are off screen.
 Watch video review by Camikaze78.

 Main Battle Tanks

-Empire specific Main Battle Tanks.
+MBTs are Main Battle Tanks.
+They are different for each faction.
 MBTs can always be spawned at a Warpgate.
-To be able to spawn an MBT at other bases, your faction has to capture a Tech Plant on your current continent.
+To be able to spawn them at other bases, your faction has to control a Tech Plant on your current continent.

 Main weapon: cannons.
 Can be specialized against vehicles or infantry.

 Secondary weapon: a large variety of weapons with different specializations.